Author Tags: Environment, Kidlit & Young Adult

-To coincide with the release of three Peter Jackson films based on The Hobbit due in 2012, 2013 and 2014, new editions of David Day’s six Tolkien-related books will include Tolkien: The Illustrated Encyclopedia (Simon & Schuster 2012).
+To coincide with the release of three Peter Jackson films based on The Hobbit due in 2012, 2013 and 2014, new editions of David Day’s six Tolkien-related books included Tolkien: The Illustrated Encyclopedia (Simon & Schuster 2012).

 According to publicity materials, Day’s six titles pertaining to Tolkien’s works have sold nearly three million copies in 20 languages since 1978.
 Reprinted by various publishers around the world, the first of these, The Tolkien Bestiary (Harbour 1987), could be the bestselling book ever first published from B.C.
 In 2012, Day reported it had been published in 120 editions in twenty languages.

 Even though Day has published numerous successful books pertaining to the writings of Tolkien, he didn't read Lord of the Rings until his late teens.
 He got the idea for an encyclopedia of an imaginary world while taking a bibliography course at UBC.

 David Day was born in 1947 at St. Joseph’s Hospital in Victoria, and his first home, as an infant, was an army hutch in the Gordon Head Military Barracks in Saanich, now the University of Victoria Campus.
 His main childhood home up to the seventh grade was located twenty miles west of Victoria, at the end of R.R.
 1., in a forested national defence area known as Rocky Point (the most southerly point in Western Canada, not far from the last leper colony in Canada on Bentinct Island.)
 Day thereafter grew up in Victoria, edited his high school newspaper, contributed sports articles to the Victoria Times and worked on Vancouver Island for five years as a logger.